- Host Animals

 Heartwater can be controlled by immunization of calves, lambs or kids (generally no treatment is necessary following the immunization), treatment of sick animals infected by ticks, and the strategic control of the number of bont ticks to which livestock are exposed.

-Sustained, intensive tick control measures may, under certain conditions, succeed in preventing outbreaks of heartwater, even in endemic areas.
-This, however, should be considered a temporary measure which is accompanied by risks of later outbreaks of the disease if control measures should be relaxed.
-It is important to remember that, since E. ruminantium replicates in the tissue of the tick, the infection is amplified so that a single tick can transmit the disease to a large ruminant.
-Strict tick control can succeed in epidemic areas, where the disease normally does not occur and bont ticks could be considered to be only temporary invaders.
+Sustained intensive tick control measures may under certain conditions succeed in preventing outbreaks of heartwater, even in endemic areas.
+This, however, should be considered a temporary measure which is accompanied by risks of later outbreaks of the disease if control measures are relaxed.
+It is important to remember that, since E. ruminantium replicates in the gut and salivary glands of the tick, the infection is amplified so that a single tick can transmit the disease to a large ruminant.
+Strict tick control can succeed in non-epidemic areas, where the disease normally does not occur and bont ticks could be considered to be only temporary invaders.

-In endemic areas, where the disease normally occurs and the tick vector is permanently established, control is more difficult to accomplish and also more costly.
-The disease can only be controlled successfully if all the animals on the farm can be dipped regularly throughout the year and if there are no, or an absolute minimum, of game and birds on which ticks can survive.
-Intensive dipping programmes (high frequency dipping) also carry a high risk as far as the development of tick resistance to the dipping compound is concerned.
-This approach is practically impossible in any extensive farming enterprise.
+In endemic areas, where the disease normally occurs and the tick vector is permanently established, control is more difficult to accomplish and also costly.
+The disease can only be controlled successfully if all the animals on the farm can be dipped regularly throughout the year and if there are no, or an absolute minimum, of game and birds on which ticks can feed to survive.
+Intensive dipping programmes (high frequency dipping) also carry a high risk in regards to the development of tick resistance to dipping compounds and this approach is challenging in extensive farming enterprises.

-In marginal (transitional) areas where veld suitable for bont ticks changes to veld in which they cannot survive, control may be difficult.
-This is because the transitional veld very often consists of bushy gorges and valleys (where the bont tick may occur) that connect heartwater-free middle- or highveld with lower-lying bushveld where the disease occurs regularly.
+In marginal (transitional) areas where fields suitable for bont ticks changes to fields in which they cannot survive, control may be difficult.
+This is because the transitional fields very often consist of bushy gorges and valleys (where the bont tick may occur) that connect heartwater-free middle- or highveld with lower-lying bushveld where the disease occurs regularly.
 In cases like these the disease can be prevented by a combination of an intensive dipping programme, particularly at strategic times (October-November and March-April) and management aimed at avoiding the grazing of these danger areas.

 Strategic Tick Control

-This is the level of control that prevents ticks from becoming a nuisance to the animals, but allows sufficient numbers to maintain the animals’ immunity through regular re-infection, is the only practical approach recommended in the vast majority of the heartwater endemic areas of southern Africa.
-This approach implies that animals become naturally infected by tick exposure, or are immunized, and that their immunity is maintained by regular re-infection through the tick at intervals not exceeding 6-9 months.
-A dipping compound is applied only when the number of ticks on the animals reaches such a level that it causes tick worry or becomes a threat to the general health of the animal (such as causing damage to the udders of cows).
+This method of control prevents ticks from becoming a nuisance to the animals, but allows sufficient numbers to maintain the animal’s immunity through regular re-infection.
+This approach is recommended in the vast majority of the heartwater endemic areas of southern Africa.
+In this approach, animals become naturally infected by tick exposure, or are immunized with the infected Ball3 Blood and treatment method, and their immunity is maintained by regular re-infection through the tick at intervals not exceeding 6-9 months.
+A dipping compound is applied once in 2 weeks or in some cases every week in South Africa.

-In the Caribbean Amblyomma program, the acaricide treatment of ruminants with dorsal pour on using remanent acaricide flumethrine such as Bayticol® had been recommended with a frequency of twice treatment per month during 2 years with an initial objective of eradication of the ticks.
-This method diminished the tick population in several islands and eliminated the tick from 4 of them.
-An integrated tick control strategy taking into account the recent data on the heterogeneous drop off rhythm of Amblyoma variegatum nymphs has been proposed to reduce pasture infestation by adult ticks (Stachurski et al., 2010).
-Mathematical models of Amblyomma population dynamics based on biotic and abiotic parameters are being develop with an objective of developing maps of habitat suitability and should allow testing of different control strategies.
+In the Caribbean Amblyomma program, the acaricide treatment of ruminants with a dorsal mid-line pour-on solution containing the pyrethroid flumethrin has been practiced with a frequency of two treatments per month for 2 years with an initial objective of eradication of the ticks.
+This method diminished the tick population in several islands and eliminated the tick from four of them.
+An integrated tick control strategy taking into account the recent data on the heterogeneous drop off rhythm of Amblyomma variegatum nymphs has been proposed to reduce pasture infestation by adult ticks (Stachurski and Adakal, 2010).
+Mathematical models of Amblyomma population dynamics based on biotic and abiotic parameters are being developed with an objective of developing maps of habitat suitability and should allow testing of different control strategies.

 Immunization and Vaccines

-Lack of vaccine efficiency is related to the diversity of strains within a restricted area.
-A vaccine including a second local strain improved significantly the protection in a field trial in Burkina Faso (Adakal et al., 2010a).
-Improvement of the production of E. ruminantium antigen at industrial scale and evaluation of the minimal efficient dose of vaccine (35µg) gives the opportunity to produce this vaccine at low cost (0.11 euros per dose) (Marcelino et al., 2006; Vachiéry et al., 2006; Marcelino et al., 2007).
-As soon as regional isolates are available in culture after isolation, it could be possible to produce an inactivated vaccine including a cocktail of regional strains.
-The main difficulty is to choose the strains which could protect against other circulating strains.
+Inactivated vaccines use the entire killed bacteria emulsified in the oily adjuvant ISA50.
+Inactivated vaccines have several advantages as they contain killed bacteria and their storage conditions are compatible with field use (-20°C or refrigerated).
+Two injections are necessary every second month and animals should be protected from tick infestation during at least these 2 months.
+This vaccine has been tested both in experimental and field conditions and its efficacy demonstrated (Martinez et al., 1994; Mahan et al., 1995; 1998a; 2001; Adakal et al., 2010b).
+The lack of vaccine efficiency has been attributed to the diversity of strains within a restricted area.
+An inactivated vaccine that included a second local strain improved significantly the protection in a field trial in Burkina Faso (Adakal et al., 2010b).
+Additionally, improvement of the production of E. ruminantium antigen at industrial scale and reduction in the minimal efficient dose of vaccine (35 µg) provides the opportunity to produce this vaccine at low cost (0.11 euros per dose) (Marcelino et al., 2006; 2007; Vachiéry et al., 2006).
+As soon as regional isolates are available (in culture), it becomes possible to produce an inactivated vaccine that includes a cocktail of regional strains.
+The major challenge remains the choice of strains which could protect against other circulating strains.
 The choice will depend on genetic characteristics and markers which are not yet defined.

-The second experimental vaccine is the in vitro attenuated vaccine.
-Senegal, Welgevonden and Gardel strains were attenuated by successive in vitro passages and demonstrated their efficiency in experimental conditions (Jongejan et al., 1991b; Zweygarth et al., 2005, 2008; Faburay et al., 2007b).
+The in vitro attenuated vaccine: Senegal, Welgevonden and Gardel strains were attenuated by successive in vitro passages and demonstrated their efficiency in experimental conditions (Jongejan, 1991; Zweygarth et al., 2005; 2008; Faburay et al., 2007b).
 Senegal attenuated vaccine confers good protection against homologous strains but poor protection against heterologous strains.
-Welgevonden attenuated vaccine confers good protection in controlled conditions against homologous and four different strains but is not yet tested in field conditions.
+Welgevonden attenuated vaccine in South Africa confers 100% protection in controlled conditions against homologous and four different strains but is not yet tested in field conditions (Latif et al., 2020).
 The main disadvantage of attenuated vaccines is the possible reversion to virulence.
-Moreover as any live vaccine, it should be stored in liquid nitrogen during cold chain storage.
+Moreover, as any live vaccine, it requires liquid nitrogen storage.

-The third vaccine has been developed based on prime DNA/boost recombinant protein vaccine (Pretorius et al., 2008).
-There was an efficient protective effect of a cocktail of 4 ORFs against homologous challenge but it did not give satisfactory results during field tick challenge.
-Moreover, simple intramuscular immunisation is not sufficient to induce protection, and the use of gene gun is necessary for prime DNA injection which is not suitable for large vaccination campaign.
+The DNA prime-recombinant protein boost vaccine (Pretorius et al., 2008) elicited a protective response against homologous experimental challenge.
+However, it did not give satisfactory results during field tick challenge.
+Moreover, simple intramuscular immunization is not sufficient to induce protection and the use of a biolistic particle delivery system (Gene gun) is necessary for the DNA injection.
+This is not suitable for large vaccination campaigns.
 One polymorphic gene has been identified as an efficient component of a recombinant vaccine against heartwater using prime/boost method (Pretorius et al., 2010).
-However, as this gene is polymorphic, a recombinant vaccine should include almost 3 different genotypes.
+However, as this gene is polymorphic, a recombinant vaccine should include almost three different genotypes.

-For any kind of vaccine, live, inactivated, attenuated or recombinant vaccines, the main problem is the presence of numerous strains in the field with high genetic diversity and the choice of vaccinal strains genotypes depending on the region.
+For any kind of vaccine, live, inactivated, attenuated or recombinant vaccines, the main problem is the presence of numerous strains in the field with high genetic diversity and the choice of vaccine strain genotype depends on the region.

 ReferencesTop of page